Saint-Gabriel-de-Valcartier

 Saint-Gabriel-de-Valcartier ([sɛ̃ ɡabʁijɛl də valkaʁtje]) is a municipality in the Capitale-Nationale region of Quebec, Canada, located in the Jacques-Cartier River valley.
-It is home to the Canadian Forces Base Valcartier since World War I.
+It has been home to the Canadian Forces Base Valcartier since World War I.

 History

 In 1647, Robert Giffard de Moncel was granted the Saint-Gabriel seignory that became property of the Jesuits in 1667 and Crown property in 1800.
 Around 1816, John Neilson (1776-1848), together with Andrew Stuart and Louis Moquin, Quebec lawyers, obtained some 50 concessions in the Saint-Gabriel seignory.
 This marked the start of the Val-Cartier settlement that was intended to receive Irish and Scottish colonizers.